PanickingLynx/LookupPy/README.md

 - ~~Adding Tor routing and privacy options~~ [Finished]
 - ~~Colored terminal output by type~~ [Finished]
 - ~~OS detection so the tool only runs on Linux and as root~~ [Finished]
+- Removing MongoDB dependency and using normal JSON Documents

 ### Additional Credits